slavielle/grabbag/doc/path-and-query.md

     "My string 2-2"
 ]
 ```
-If we now split this path in a query containing 2 embedded path-array like this :
+If we now split this path in a query containing 2 *path arrays* (one embedded in the other) this way :

 ```php
 $result = Grabbag::grab($subject, [